How and why to track results via SCORM, LTI, or xAPI

 Learning Record Store.
 A data storage system for learning records.
 It is essential to the xAPI process flow.

-What’s more, xAPI takes things a step further.
-It can track learners even when they’re outside of the organization’s network.
+xAPI can also track learners’ behavior when they’re outside of the organization’s network.
 Allowing every interaction to be transferred to the LRS.
-This opens up a whole new world of personalized learning, based on individual needs and preferences.

 Have you come across the term Tin Can?
 That used to be the name of xAPI when it was being developed before it became an official standard.